soundpress/RulesOfNYC/docs/c06/index.rst

 *§ 28-100 General Construction Noise Mitigation Plan.* ::

-In accordance with § 24-219 of the New York City Noise Code, every construction site where construction activities take place shall have, conspicuously posted, a complete and accurate Construction Noise Mitigation Plan.
-So long as the plan complies with this chapter, it need not be filed with the Department of Environmental Protection (DEP); however, such plan must be readily available for inspection at the construction site.
-The Construction Noise Mitigation Plan Form is available at: http://www.nyc.gov/dep or at DEP's Offices at:
+In accordance with § 24-219 and § 24-220 of the New York City Noise Control Code, every construction site where construction activities take place shall have, conspicuously posted and filed with the Department of Environmental Protection (DEP), a complete and accurate Construction Noise Mitigation Plan, except such sites that will have emergency work completed within three days or less, shall not be required to file the plan.
+An after hours variance, pursuant to § 24-223 of the Noise Control Code may be applied for if work is not possible during otherwise allowable hours.
+Such plan must be readily available for inspection at the construction site.
+The Construction Noise Mitigation Plan Form is available at: http://www.nyc.gov/html/dep/html/noise/construction-noise.shtml.

-New York City Department of Environmental Protection Bureau of Environmental Compliance, 9th Floor 59-17 Junction Blvd.
-Flushing, NY 11373.